The Aztec 'Flower Wars' were far more deadly and insidious than the name suggests

 These ritualized conflicts were often prearranged and mutually agreed upon by the ruling classes of the participating city-states.

-The engagement would usually take place on a predetermined battlefield, with each side bringing a designated number of warriors to engage in the combat.
+The engagement would usually take place on a predetermined battlefield, or in some accounts a ball court, with each side bringing a designated number of warriors to engage in the combat.

 The primary objective of the Flower Wars was to capture enemy warriors rather than kill them outright.